storynory/relaxivity/README.md

 ## css

-We are using bootstrap 5.
-It's not beautiful out of the box, but it's really easy to use and can be made to look nice.
-It's very comprehesive.
-It also downloads really fast and won't slow down the site.
+We are using bootstrap 5 and running it against purge.js.
+To compile boostrap use "npm run boot" which is short for "node bootconfig.js" Bootconfig  compiles the bootstrap scss and uses postcss for autoprefixer and purge.
+Change variables in CSS/Scss/styles.css

 ## _includes